 - Have lunch on nearby Main Street at Bristol Bar & Grill (another stop on the Urban Bourbon Trail) for dishes highlighting local farmers and favorites.

 - Take your choice of tours to see the Historic Old Louisville neighborhood, the largest contiguous collection of Victorian homes in America.
 The Mansions and Milestones Tour will take you back to the glamorous fin-de-siècle, or for something spooky, try the Ghosts of Old Louisville Tour.
 Self guided walking tours are always available.

-- Following a full day of sightseeing, enjoy a wonderful dinner at a favorite local establishment, Jack Fry’s, an upscale American bistro, featuring live jazz and a convivial atmosphere.
+Following a full day of sightseeing, enjoy a relaxing dinner at a favorite local establishment, Jack Fry’s, an upscale American bistro, featuring live jazz and a convivial atmosphere.